ahmd4real/ChatApp/README.md

 ![Chat App Screenshot](path_to_your_screenshot.png)

 A robust chat application built with Flutter, featuring login and sign-up screens connected to Firebase for authentication.
-This project includes email and password authentication, along with first name and last name fields, and comprehensive field validation.
+This project includes email and password authentication, along with comprehensive field validation.

 ## Table of Contents